10.4 Training Effectiveness, Feedback, Records, and Improvement

 Key Takeaways

-• Training effectiveness should be evaluated beyond attendance and learner satisfaction.
+• Evaluate effectiveness beyond attendance and learner satisfaction, using Kirkpatrick's four levels.

-• Feedback should improve both the learner performance and the training design.
+• Feedback is two-way: it should improve learner performance and the training design itself.

-• Training records should show who was trained, on what, when, by whom, how competence was verified, and what follow-up is required.
+• Records should show who, what, when, by whom, the method, how competence was verified, and the refresher trigger.

 Proving Training Worked

 Training effectiveness asks whether the training produced the intended performance and risk reduction.
-Attendance is useful, but it is not enough.
-A worker can attend a course, pass a simple quiz, and still fail to apply a control in the field.
-For high-risk tasks, the strongest evidence often comes from observation, demonstration, field audits, drill performance, and supervisor verification.
+Attendance is necessary documentation but not proof.
+A worker can attend, pass a simple quiz, and still fail to apply a control in the field.
+For high-consequence tasks, the strongest evidence comes from observation, demonstration against defined criteria, field audits, drill performance, and supervisor verification.

 Evidence typeWhat it showsLimitation

-Demonstration checklistTask performance under observationNeeds clear criteria and competent evaluator
+Demonstration checklistTask performance under observationNeeds clear criteria and a competent evaluator

 Test Your Knowledge